Parliamentary.ai

 Overview

 This bill aims to ensure the UK continues its participation in the Open Skies Agreement with the USA after leaving the European Union.
-It directs UK ministers to prioritize maintaining membership of this agreement during post-Brexit negotiations.
+It mandates that UK ministers consider the importance of maintaining this agreement during Brexit negotiations.

 Description

-The Open Skies Agreement (Membership) Bill mandates that UK ministers, when negotiating and finalizing post-Brexit agreements (in accordance with Article 50(2) of the Treaty on European Union), must consider the importance of continued UK participation in the Open Skies Agreement with the USA.
-The agreement allows for pre-notified civilian flights over each other's territory for observation purposes.
-This bill seeks to maintain that right for the UK on the same terms as when it was a member of the European Union.
+The Open Skies Agreement (Membership) Bill legally obligates UK Ministers to prioritize continued UK participation in the Open Skies Agreement between the EU and the USA during Brexit negotiations.
+The agreement allows for pre-approved surveillance flights over each other's territories for the purpose of transparency and confidence-building.
+This bill is designed to ensure that this participation continues on the same terms as when the UK was a member of the EU.

 Key Provisions: